← Back to ResourcesBreed Guides

 Ethical breeders NEVER breed dapple-to-dapple.
 Backyard breeders sometimes do this to produce “rare” mostly-white double-dapple puppies that sell for premium prices.

-Calgary rescues sometimes take in double-dapple Dachshunds from failed breeding programs — these dogs need patient adopters who can manage potential blindness/deafness.
+Calgary rescues sometimes take in double-dapple Dachshunds from failed breeding programs.
+These dogs need patient adopters who can manage potential blindness or deafness.

-Other patterns to know: Piebald (white-with-spots, distinct from dapple — generally healthy), Isabella/Lilac (dilute, prone to colour dilution alopecia), Cream (recessive, healthy).
+Other patterns to know: Piebald (white-with-spots, distinct from dapple, generally healthy), Isabella/Lilac (dilute, prone to colour dilution alopecia), and Cream (recessive, healthy).

 Three coat varieties recognized by CKC, all the same breed: